Scott Appleton

-Gordon Scott Appleton (February 20, 1942 - March 2, 1992) was an American football defensive tackle in the American Football League for the Houston Oilers, San Diego Chargers and Oakland Raiders.
+Gordon Scott Appleton (February 20, 1942 – March 2, 1992) was an American professional football defensive tackle in the American Football League (AFL) for the Houston Oilers, San Diego Chargers and Oakland Raiders.
 He played college football at the University of Texas, which won the national championship in 1963.
 Appleton was a consensus 1963 All-American and won the Outland Trophy.

-Early years
+Early life

 Appleton was born on February 20, 1942, in McCulloch County, Texas to Gordon Frederick Appleton and Alberda Methelda Leifeste.
 He attended Brady High School, where he was an All-state tackle.

 He accepted a football scholarship from the University of Texas, where he became a three-year starter and a tri-captain.
 He earned All-SWC honors in 1962 and 1963.
-As a senior, he helped Texas win its first National Championship.
+As a senior, he helped Texas win its first national championship.
 He was named All-American, was the school's first Outland Trophy winner and he finished fifth in the Heisman Trophy balloting.
 He was also a member of the Texas Cowboys.

 In the 1964 Cotton Bowl, he tallied 12 tackles, 2 unofficial sacks of quarterback Roger Staubach and stopped a scoring threat on fourth down with less than 10 minutes left on the game.
 He also contributed to the defense setting 2 records by holding Navy without a rushing first down and limiting them to minus 14 yards rushing.
-The 28-6 win cemented the school's first National Championship.
+The 28–6 win cemented the school's first national championship.

 In 1986, he was inducted into the University of Texas Athletics Hall of Honor.
 In 2001, he was inducted into the Southwestern Cotton Bowl Hall of Fame.